 Assembly & Operation

-In addition to the various complementary skills developed by ALCEN for the design and manufacture of fusion reactor key components and subassemblies, and its proven track record of significant achievements in major programmes, the Group has also developed recognized expertise in work and services related to the assembly, operation and maintenance of complex facilities.
+In addition to the various and complementary skills developed by ALCEN for the design and manufacture of fusion reactor key components and sub-assemblies, and its proven track record of significant achievements in major programs, the Group has also developed recognized expertise in work and services related to the assembly, operation and maintenance of complex facilities.

-Developing on its expansive technological background and its long experience in the operation of industrial premises and management of long-term programmes, ALCEN has the capability to deploy dedicated staff to customer sites and the resources to conduct assembly work and to operate and maintain specialised facilities, especially those including harsh environments.
+Developing on its expansive technological background and its long experience in the operation of industrial facilities and management of long-term programs, ALCEN is able to deploy dedicated staff to customer sites as well as the resources to conduct assembly work and to operate and maintain specialized facilities, especially under harsh environments.

 All operations are performed in compliance with specific Environment, Health and Safety constraints imposed by the customer.

 Combining the expertise and resources of the Group's four subsidiaries, ALSYMEX offers its customers high added-value solutions and services:

 - Detailed design: mechanical, thermomechanical, seismicity, vacuum, optical

 - Creation of high-precision mechanical and opto-mechanical assemblies: sheet metal work, mechanized welding, machining

 - Integration of complex systems in ISO 5 to ISO 8 class clean environments